lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 - `base`: deploy the 4 base contract above (for proxy use) at deterministic addresses.

-> **Note:** all the contracts marked as `base` or `Init` are deployed at deterministic addresses, so that they can be used as implementation behind proxies.
+> **Note:** all the contracts marked as `base` or for which their name finish with `Init` are deployed at deterministic addresses, so that they can be used as implementation behind proxies.
 If the contract is already deployed on the network, the address where the contract exists already will be returned.
 > Moreover, **these contracts use `bytes32(0)` as their `salt` to deploy with CREATE2.**

 &nbsp;